progwriter/progwriter.github.io/content/projects.md

 ## Evolving AWS Networking control plane

 I have worked on various parts of the AWS intent-driven network control plane, from building the intent infrastructure to working on a new routing protocol.
-More info available in this [re:Invent presentation](aidnsidr)
+More info available in this [re:Invent presentation][aidnsidr]

 ## Batfish

-I continue contributing to [Batfish](bf), an open source tool for network configuration analysis.
+I continue contributing to [Batfish][bf], an open source tool for network configuration analysis.
 Batfish has broad use in the networking community, and has been adopted at AWS as well.
 I was the core developer for the routing simulation engine.
 These days mostly focused on closing vendor gaps and supporting users.

 ### Past projects